 There we were.
 I could tell things were heating up, but both of us thought we were in the right.
 Neither of us was backing down.
 And isn’t this when it’s so easy to forget what we’re supposed to do, and all we can focus on is getting our spouse to agree with us?

 Or at least, that’s how it is for me.

 It’s times like these, it’s good to remember God asks us to encourage one another, to build each other up.
 But when we are disagreeing, it feels more like we are tearing each other down.

-In Corinthians 13, the love chapter, it tells us that love considers the other more important than we are.
+1 Corinthians 13 (the love chapter) tells us that love considers the other more important than we are.
 But in those heated moments, it seems that all that matters is proving to someone that we are right.
 Jesus was right all the time, yet, he never argued with people to get them to see it.